Race Against Racism

 Race day information

-The Race Against Racism is scheduled for Saturday, April 25, 2015.
-The 5K starts at 9 a.m. and will begin and end at Musser Park in Lancaster.
+The Race Against Racism is scheduled for Saturday, April 30, 2015 and starts at 9 a.m.

 The race starts and ends at Musser Park located at East Chestnut and North Lime streets in downtown Lancaster.

-The 5 kilometer/3.1 mile course is an out-back-loop with splits at the one and two mile marks.
+The 5 kilometer/3.1 mile course is an loop with clocks at the one and two mile marks.
 Strollers are permitted.
 However, for the safety of all participants, no bikes, scooters, in-line skates, or animals (except medical service animals) are permitted on the race course.
 Download a map of the Course.